 4. “May the lamb of God stir his hoof through the roof of heaven and kick you in the arse down to hell”

-When you delve deeper into Irish curses, the first thing you notice is that heaven and hell feature prominently.
+When you delve deeper into Irish insults, the first thing you notice is that heaven and hell feature prominently.

 If you were wishing someone well or thanking them profusely, you might say “may you be in heaven an hour before the Devil knows you’re dead.”